 Early Entrance Kindergarten Readiness Screening

-Thank you for choosing the Washington Elementary School District (WESD)!
-Our district proudly utilizes an Early Entrance Kindergarten Readiness Screening Protocol (approved by the governing board) for children who are not 5 years of age by September 1 but turn 5 before January 1 of the current school year.
+Thank you for choosing the Washington Elementary School District!
+Our district proudly utilizes an Early Entrance Kindergarten Readiness Screening Protocol (approved by the governing board) for children who are not 5 years of age by September 1 but turn 5 before November 1 of the current school year.
 This process aligns with Arizona state law regarding Kindergarten enrollment.
 Early Kindergarten Readiness Screening will take place Tuesday, July 11, and Wednesday, July 12, 2023, at 8:30 a.m. and 12:30 p.m. each day.

 What is the entry age for kindergarten?